Compliance

 3. Add compliance rulesets to the workspace.

-4. Go to Enterprise Settings > Compliance and enable "CI Compliance Checks."
+4. Go to Enterprise Settings > Compliance and turn on "Run on pull requests and the default branch" under Enforcement.

 No YAML files, workflow changes, or API keys are needed.